NeuroTechX/ntx_slack_archive/devices.md

  >touching wires while recording should produce noise, i try to keep my cables as still as possible to limit noise.
 I also think your SRB pin should be on the bottom row for the default setup with OpenBCI.

+9/6/2017 4:42 PM

+ **jee** :

+ >aj Is it reasonable to expect spikes when the applicable electrode is touched with finger?